 Sometimes people can get so caught up in the love and the connection they have for the other person, that looking at habits like spending can seem like a non-issue.

 You might look at someone who never seems to wear the same piece of clothing twice and never wonder how they can afford to such a large wardrobe.
+Shopping addictions can 100% cause money problems in a marriage.

 You might see someone drive an Audi and not realize that their car payments are near $500 a month and it’s a squeeze with all their other expenses.

 It’s not until YOUR money is commingled with your partner’s that you start to realize how small spending habits can add up to big expenditures.
+Avoid money problems in your marriage by talking about your spending habits FIRST.

 For a long time my husband liked to play poker with his friends.
 He became so good his friends stopped playing with him.
 It was always, “maybe next time.”
 They were scared to lose money to him.
 Eventually he joined some poker clubs in the city and played there once or twice a year.
 Then he found some casinos near us that offered poker comps and he would go occasionally there too.
 He loved the game of poker but it was bleeding us $500-$1000 every time he lost.